salilab/rmf/doc/rmf_lib.md

 in \c C++ and \c Python.
 The methods necessary to support these things are omitted for brevity.

-Template classes are, in general parameterized by one of two things
-- Arity, meaning whether they relate to a single node, a pair of nodes etc
-- type, meaning whether they relate to \ref rmf_types "integers, floats etc" .
-For any class that is parameterized by Arity, typedefs (and \c Python types) are provided for 1 through 4 nodes, with names like \c Category, \c PairCategory,
-\c TripletCategory, \c QuadCategory.
-For classes parameterized by type, typedefs and \c Python classes are provides for all the \ref rmf_types "standard types" with names like \c IntKey, \c FloatKey etc. Some classes, like RMF::Key are parameterized by both, so the full cross product of types is provided with names like
-\c PairFloatKey.

 In addition, there is a typedef for each type for managing lists of the objects.
-For example, a list of \c Category objects is passed using a \c Categories type.
+For example, a list of RMF::Category objects is passed using a RMF::Categories type.
 It looks like a \c std::vector in \c C++ and is a \c list in \c Python.

-\section assoc Associations
+## Associations ## {#associations}

 The %RMF wrapper has the concept of an association between nodes in its hierarchy and objects in the program accessing.
 The methods